joshuaauerbachwatson/unigame-server/README.md

 - a keepalive mechanism to detect lost players
 - until all players have joined, a garbage collection mechanism that will delete incomplete games

-Games capable of being played by `unigame-server` are supported by a Swift (iOS and Mac) app framework called `unigame-core`.
+Games capable of being played by `unigame-server` are supported by a Swift (iOS and Mac) app framework called `unigame`.
 This toolkit is essentially a skeletal game which has support for initiating games, chat, detecting when games are complete, and providing for an orderly succession of turns.
 The main game-playing view is stubbed out, to be completed for individual games.

 The server is operational and currently being used by a beta app called `anyCards`.
-The `unigame-core` project is work in progress.
-Eventually, `anyCards` will be redone to use `unigame-core`.
+The `unigame` (client) project is work in progress.
+Eventually, `anyCards` will be redone to use `unigame`.